 As example use case: Suppose we have a real-estate agent.
 When showing a house to clients, he'd like to show-off the AllSeen-enabled home automation system.
 This can be achieved with either delegation or restricted user.
 The advantage of restricted user is that if he potentially needs to show 100 homes, he can do it based on 1 certificate instead of 100 for the delegation scenario.
 There is less risk for information disclosure.
 If someone could get hold of the 100 certificates, then he can learn who the home sellers are.
 In the restricted user case, the seller's public keys are in the policy of the agent's app and policy is never shared.

-Install a restricted user ACL Flow
+Install a restricted peer ACL Flow

-The admin install a RESTRICTED_USER ACL into his local application’s policy to allow his friend to have access to the local application.
+The admin installs a FROM_CERTIFICATE_AUTHORITY ACL into his local application’s policy to allow his friend to have access to the local application.

 Figure 2-9.
 Add restricted user rules to an application